vpelss/Emogics_Tarot_Script_WP/README.md

 ## Emogic Tarot Reading plugin for Wordpress

 You can edit EVERYTHING.
 This is the most flexible Tarot Script.
+Flexibility comes with a price and that price is a moderate learning curve.

 Wordpress has some very amazing page editing tools.
 With Wordpress shortcodes, and this script you can easily create new spread layouts in minutes.